Spartanburg County’s

 Connections to financial resources and physical space are key resources small and minority businesses need to establish a foundation of success.

-• Power Up Funding made $10+ million in loans, and a pool of grant funding, available to small and minority businesses countywide.
-For the first two years, 30% of funds are reserved for minority-owned businesses.
+• Power Up Funding made $10+ million in loans, and a pool of grant funding, available to small and minority businesses.
+For the first two years, 30% of these funds are reserved for minority-owned businesses.

 Launched

-• Developers and property owners will be engaged to identify and activate small-scale storefronts, and micro-office or micro-retail space in active downtowns across Spartanburg County.
+• Property owners and developers are being engaged to find and activate small-scale storefronts, and micro-office or micro-retail space in active downtowns across the county.

 Technical